What Does The Mortgage Forbearance And Moratoria On Evictions And Foreclosures Executive Order Provide To Property Owners In New York?

 I Have An FHA Mortgage And I Can’t Afford To Make Payments On My Mortgage Due To A Layoff Or Reduced Work As A Result Of The COVID-19 Pandemic.
 Is There Any Relief For Me?

 The Federal Housing Finance Agency has directed Fannie Mae and Freddie Mac to suspend foreclosures and evictions until at least August 31.
 A homeowner also has the right to request a forbearance on their mortgage payments for up to one year, with extensions, as well as the option to discontinue the forbearance at any time.
 During the forbearance period, servicers may not charge fees or interest beyond what a homeowner would have paid, if they were current on their mortgage.

-For more information on Mortgage Forbearances And Moratoria On Evictions And Foreclosures Executive Order Signed By Governor Cuomo, a free initial consultation is your next best step.
+For more information on Covid 19 Foreclosure Relief, including Mortgage Forbearances And Moratoria On Evictions And Foreclosures Executive Order Signed By Governor Cuomo, a free initial consultation is your next best step.
 Get the information and legal answers you are seeking by calling (212) 748-9477 today.